skip to main content

 While there are many benefits to remote work for both employer and employee, there are some downsides as well – and one of those is the need to provide IT services to a remote workforce.
 Some employees are more tech savvy than others; some can work through technical issues while others are the reason the PEBCAK (problem exists between chair and keyboard) error was invented.
 Take those workers and the technology they need to do their jobs off-premise and you’ve got some problems — mainly security.

 Remote workers scattered all over, running a combination of personal and company devices and software from their home Wi-Fi connections, can be a nightmare for IT service providers who want to keep their networks safe.
-A recent report by VMWare shows 97% of organizations in the U.S. had experienced a data breach as a result of a cyberattack in the past 12 months, and 88% of North American respondents said they had seen an increase in overall cyberattacks as a result of employees working from home.
+A report by VMWare shows 97% of organizations in the U.S. had experienced a data breach as a result of a cyberattack in the past 12 months, and 88% of North American respondents said they had seen an increase in overall cyberattacks as a result of employees working from home.
 Let’s face it – your network is only as secure as the weakest device on it.
 Here, then, are some things to consider when thinking about keeping your company safe.

 Manage the devices